Polymorphic Eruption of Pregnancy (PEP)

 Is any special monitoring required?

 Yes, regular review at an antenatal clinic is important to monitor foetal size.
-Maternal blood tests, urine tests, blood pressure checks with ultrasound scans are all extremely important to monitor the mother and baby’s wellbeing.
+Blood tests, urine tests, blood pressure checks with ultrasound scans are all important to monitor the mother and baby’s wellbeing.

 Where can I get more information about Polymorphic eruption of pregnancy?

 Where can I get more information about treatment?

 See the EADV leaflet USE OF STEROID CREAMS IN PREGNANCY

 Web link to guidelines on safety of topical steroids in pregnancy

 This leaflet has been prepared by the EADV task force “skin disease in pregnancy”, it does not necessarily reflect the official opinion of the EADV.

 Updated July 13